juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 * If the associated type is constrained with a concrete type requirement, that concrete type

 Some examples follow.
-In this first example, `AssocType` is completely unconstrained, both in the protocol and the existential definition, so the return value can only be `Any`.
+In this first example, `AssocType` is completely unconstrained, both in the protocol and the existential definition, so the return value can only be unconditionally cast to `Any`.

 ```swift
 protocol Foo {